See live MACI case videos Skip to content

 • Concomitant

-Justin Newman, MD performs a MACI procedure with concomitant TTO, MPFL, and trochleoplasty on a nearly 20-year-old female with LFC and patella cartilage defects.
+Justin Newman, MD performs a MACI open procedure with concomitant TTO, MPFL, and trochleoplasty on a nearly 20-year-old female with LFC and patella cartilage defects.

 • Condyle